 Motherboard No. 1: MSI Pro Z690-A DDR5 (PCIe 4.0)

-This is my primary motherboard and it comes with 4x M.2 slots (M-Key).
-The primary slot which is the first and nearby slot to the CPU is dedicated just for the NVMe drives.
-It offers 4 PCIe 4.0 lanes to the SSDs which means no bottlenecks for the Gen 4.0 drives.
-This port generally offers the lowest latency and highest bandwidth to the SSDs.
-However, because this is a mid-range motherboard, it has one more slot dedicated just for the NVMe drives with the same amount of PCIe lanes.
+This is my primary motherboard and it comes with 4 M.2 slots (M-Key).
+The primary slot, located nearest to the CPU, is dedicated solely to NVMe drives.
+It offers 4 PCIe Gen 4.0 lanes to the SSDs, which means no bottlenecks for the Gen 4.0 drives.
+This port generally provides the lowest latency and highest bandwidth to the SSDs.
+However, because this is a mid-range motherboard, it has one more slot dedicated solely to NVMe drives, with the same number of PCIe lanes.
 Both ports are handled directly by the CPU and have full access to the NVMe protocol.

 So, we can say that I can install two M.2 SATA SSDs on my M.2 NVMe SSD slots.
-However, two M.2 NVMe slots controlled that are directly connected to the CPU only support the M.2 NVMe drives.
+However, the two M.2 NVMe slots, which are controlled and directly connected to the CPU, only support M.2 NVMe drives.

 Motherboard No. 2: Asus Prime A320M-K (PCIe 3.0)

-Things are different for this motherboard as it is a low-end motherboard, first of all, and also has just one M.2 slot.
-If you look at its specifications, it supports both the M.2 NVMe and SATA drives.
+Things are different for this motherboard, as it is a low-end model, first of all, and also has only one M.2 slot.
+According to its specifications, it supports both M.2 NVMe and SATA drives.

-I have used this motherboard with both types of drives and they work just perfectly.
-This port can switch to the chipset or direct CPU connection depending on the connected drive.
+I have used this motherboard with both types of drives, and they work just perfectly.
+This port can switch between a chipset connection and a direct CPU connection, depending on the connected drive.
 So, the NVMe performance would not be bottlenecked by the chipset.

-How to know if your M.2 NVMe slot supports the M.2 SATA SSD?
+How to determine if your M.2 NVMe slot supports M.2 SATA SSDs?

 The best way is to go through the motherboard user manual and the storage specification section.
 If your motherboard has many M.2 ports, one or two of these ports would support both NVMe and SATA drives.
-You just have to check which port is your one.
-You can check the port location on the user manual itself or the ports will be named on the motherboard itself.
+You just have to check which port is yours.
+You can check the port location in the user manual, or the ports will be named on the motherboard itself.

 Another thing is to check if the NVMe is supported in the BIOS.
-Some older motherboards just allow the NVMe drives to work but don’t allow the NVMe protocol to be used as the primary OS drives.
+Some older motherboards only support NVMe drives, but don’t allow the NVMe protocol to be used as the primary OS drive.
 However, these motherboards are pretty rare to see.

 Also Read: